VediYD/iqcraft/README.md

 │   └── views.py     # website API endpoints
 │
-├── documents/  # uploaded files are saved in this folder │
+├── documents/  # uploaded files are saved in this folder ├── .env        # file to store the environment variables  #DO NOT COMMIT │
 └── manage.py
 ```